rotki/rotki/docs/api.rst

    **Example Completed Response**:

-   The following is an example response of an async query to exchange balances.
+   The following is an example response of an async query to blockchain balances.

    .. sourcecode:: http